 Time-lapse imaging

-NOTE: This mounting method works for any inverted microscope with time-lapse functionality for fluorescence or bright field imaging.
+NOTE: This mounting method works for any inverted microscope with time-lapse functionality for fluorescence and bright field imaging.
 Extended time-lapse imaging using confocal microscopy is described in this section.

 Perform time-lapse imaging for the whole embryo or parts of it for up to 55 h.
 For imaging of several embryos, use a stage adaptor that holds several dishes with one embryo mounted per dish.
 Rotate the dishes one by one so that the embryos are approximately horizontally positioned as determined by eye.
 For optimal embryo growth and development, use a microscope stage with an incubator set at 28.5 °C.